TraDuong1/jpa-prototype-doradus/README.md

 Sample JPA Light for Doradus Project
 ====================================

-The purpose of this project to demonstrate how to utilize JPA to some extent.
+The purpose of this project to demonstrate how to utilize JPA for Doradus, to some extent.
-### You can take a look at the sample test:
+### You can take a look at the sample test to see how to persist JPA entity into Doradus and retrieve it.

 - [MappingSessionTest](https://github.com/TraDuong1/jpa-prototype-doradus/blob/master/src/test/java/com/dell/jpa/mapping/MappingSessionTest.java)